 Assessment is built into lesson planning, with a strong focus on assessment for learning that involves students in self and peer assessment.
-Learning passports provide opportunities to involve the students in evaluating their progress at the end of every lesson.
+Self and peer assessment provides opportunities to involve the students in evaluating their progress frequently.
 Students are often given immediate feedback orally.
 The range of marking provided includes formative, diagnostic, evaluative and summative.
 We have formal baseline assessments during September and at key points throughout the year.
 The school staff works together to monitor work and assessments in formal moderation meetings.

-Students' progress in English & Drama is measured using the B squared competencies based on the new National Curriculum, in line with the national 'Assessment without Levels' guidance.
+Students' progress in English & Drama is measured using the B squared Progression Steps based on the new National Curriculum, in line with the national 'Assessment without Levels' guidance.
 Students in the Louvre and Guggenheim Galleries are also assessed through the Edexcel Functional Skills exams in reading, writing and spoken word.
 This includes Entry Levels 1, 2 & 3 which are internally marked, moderated and verified.
 Also, Levels 1 and 2, which are externally marked by Edexcel.
 Preparation involves plenty of practice papers using the marking criteria.